ceobeo/phacon_vagrant_dnmp7/README.md

 nginx
 phalcon3

-Working with add repostories to apt and composer to keep packages in sync with latest version
+Working with apt adding repostories and use composer to keep packages in sync with latest version